embarklabs/embark/README.md

 ======

 EmbarkJS is a javascript library meant to abstract and facilitate the development of DApps.

+** promises **

+methods in EmbarkJS contracts will be converted to promises

 ```Javascript
   var myContract = new EmbarkJS.Contract({abi: abiObject, address: "0x123"});